rtCamp/rtMedia/readme.txt

 = 2.8 =
 * Adds importer for BP Album
-* Tested with [reallifescrapped](http://reallifescrapped.com), an aswesome social network for scrapbookers by [Meg](http://profiles.wordpress.org/oceanwidedesigns)
+* Tested with [reallifescrapped](http://reallifescrapped.com), an awesome social network for scrapbookers by [Meg](http://profiles.wordpress.org/oceanwidedesigns)
 * Other minor bug fixes, especially for Groups

 = 2.7.6 =